mr-vaibh/minpaas/README.md

 ## Author

 Built by **Vaibhav Shukla**
-as a serious infrastructure & platform engineering project.
+as a serious platform engineering & DevOps project.

----

-When you’re ready, instruct me on:

-* refinements
-* architecture diagrams
-* interview Q&A
-* security hardening
-* reverse proxy
-* or turning this into a public GitHub release